anewton1998/rdap_guide/src/specifications/nro.md

 In addition, the NRO defines an extension for expressing IP address CIDR blocks in RDAP called [cidr0](https://bitbucket.org/nroecg/nro-rdap-cidr/src/master/nro-rdap-cidr.txt).

-Finally, there is an extension specific to [ARIN](https://arin.net) for representing the originating autonous system number of an IP network:
+Finally, there is an extension specific to [ARIN](https://arin.net) for representing the originating autonomous system number of an IP network:
 [arin_originas0](https://bitbucket.org/arin-specs/arin-rdap-originas/src/master/arin-rdap-originas.txt).